nspcc-dev/neo-go/ROADMAP.md

 ## Versions 0.7X.Y (as needed)
 * Neo 2.0 support (bug fixes, minor functionality additions)

-## Version 0.100.0 (aligned with C# node 3.5.0 release, ~December 2022)
+## Version 0.100.1 (~January 2022)
- * 3.5.0 protocol changes
- * drop some deprecated code (see below)
- * RPC wrappers generator with extended type information
+ * extended data types for iterators to be used by RPC wrapper generator

 ## Version 1.0 (2023, TBD)
  * stable version